-Caltrans has prepared an Initial Study for this project, and pending public review, expects to determine from this study that the proposed project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared an Initial Study (IS) for this project, and has determined that the proposed project would not have a significant effect on the environment for the following reasons:

-The proposed project would have no effect on agriculture and forest resources, air quality, cultural resources, land use and planning, mineral resources, noise, population and housing, public services, recreation, or tribal cultural resources.
-The proposed project would have a less-than-significant impact to geology and soils, hazards and hazardous materials, hydrology/water quality, greenhouse gas emissions, noise, transportation and traffic, utilities and service systems, and wildfire.
+The proposed project would have no effect on agriculture and forest resources, air quality, cultural resources, mineral resources, noise, population and housing, public services, recreation, or tribal cultural resources.
+The proposed project would have a less-than-significant impact on geology and soils, hazards and hazardous materials, hydrology/water quality, greenhouse gas emissions, land use and planning, noise, transportation and traffic, utilities and service systems, and wildfire.

-With standard Caltrans conservation measures and project-specific avoidance and minimization measures, the proposed project would have less-than-significant effects to aesthetics and biological resources, including the California red-legged frog and San Francisco garter snake.
+With standard Caltrans conservation measures and project-specific avoidance and minimization measures, the proposed project would have less-than-significant effects on aesthetics and biological resources, including the California red-legged frog and San Francisco garter snake.
 The proposed project will not impact wetlands or waters of the U.S., riparian habitat, protected and migratory birds, or essential fish habitat.